 Our Healthcare Council was created based on the premise that health and wellness are increasingly important issues to area businesses.
 From providing insights into chronic diseases to the effects poor health has on productivity and employee attendance, the Council is an educational resource on health and wellness for businesses throughout the Greater Valley region.
 Our membership reflects the variety of providers in our region.
 From private practitioners such as dentists and chiropractors, to physical therapists, nurses and representatives of long term health care facilities and hospitals.
 The Council’s members include medical practitioners, administrators, managers, and salespeople, among others.
 Our diversity helps us to offer a broad range of educational and outreach services.

-The Healthcare Council meets the 3rd Friday of each month at various locations.
+The Healthcare Council meets the 3rd Friday of each month at 8:15 am at various locations.
 Click here to request additional information.

 Women In Networking Council (WIN)